justsomedevnotes/kubernetes-kubeadm-virtualbox/README.md

 ```console
 mkdir -p $HOME/.kube && sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config && sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

+### Applying a Pod Network
-The second item is the pod network you want to use.
-There are several you can choose from; Calico, Flannel, Weave, etc.  For this example we can use Calico.
+The second item in the output above is the pod network you want to use.
+There are several you can choose from; Calico, Flannel, Weave, etc.  For this example we will use Calico.
 ```console
 kubectl apply -f https://docs.projectcalico.org/v3.1/getting-started/kubernetes/installation/hosted/kubeadm/1.7/calico.yaml
 ```

+### Untainting the Master Node
 If you want to stop here and just use a single node cluster to play around with you can.
 All you need to do is untaint the node with the command below.
 This will allow you to deploy applications on the master node.
 Generally master nodes are tainted so you can't install application workloads.
 ```console
 kubectl taint nodes --all node-role.kubernetes.io/master-